joseantoniogarciay/NotAnotherStarWarsApp/Pods/Reusable/README.md

   …
   required init?(coder aDecoder: NSCoder) {
     super.init(coder: aDecoder)
-    MyCustomWidget.loadFromNib(owner: self)
+    self.loadNibContent()
   }
-  override init(frame: CGRect) {
-    super.init(frame: frame)
 }
-}
 ```

 Overriding `init?(coder:)` allows your `MyCustomWidget` custom view to load its content from the associated XIB `MyCustomWidget.xib` and add it as subviews of itself.

-_💡 Note: overriding `init(frame:)`, even just to call `super.init(frame: frame)` might seems pointless, but seems necessary in some cases due to a strange issue with Swift and dynamic dispatch not being able to detect and call the superclass implementation all by itself: I've sometimes seen crashes when not implementing it explicitly, so better safe than sorry._
+_💡 Note: it is also possible to override `init(frame:)`, in order to be able to create an instance of that view programatically and call `loadNibContent()` to fill with views if needed.

 ## 3b.
 Instantiating a `NibLoadable` view